even4void/aliquote/content/post/lost-found-2016.md

 - **Update packages and Spacemacs:**

-## Modern statistics in behanvioral sciences
-<small>(December 2012)</small>

-I brought these two books long ago but I just realized that they do really constitute good references for applied researchers in Behavioral Sciences.

-1. Wilcox, R. *Modern Statistics for the Social and Behavioral Sciences, A Practical Introduction*, CRC Press, 2012.
-2. Wilcox, R. *Fundamentals of Modern Statistical Methods, Substantially Improving Power and Accuracy* (2nd Ed.), Springer, 2010.

-Actually I suspect the first reference was developed as a more complete development of the topics discussed in [2].
-Contrary to most textbooks on statistics for the behavioral or social sciences, the author goes beyond classical tests of association and insists on robust methods like trimmed mean and robust regression (e.g., median-based or M-estimators).
-Moreover, several chapters are dedicated to the analysis of variance and post-hoc multiple comparisons, including within-design.
-In each case, the bootstrap is discussed extensively.
-Some R code is provided for most of the illustrations.

-I organize a course on [applied statistics for behavioral scientists][cogmaster] each year, and I suggest two free online textbooks: [OpenIntro Statistics][openintrostat] (2nd edition), and [Learning Statistics with R][lsr] (v 0.5).
-I believe these two textbooks provide enough material for students involved in cognitive science or neurosciences.

 [^1]: And then with Python 3.5, which was installed as the default Python interpreter by conda, because I use [offlineimap][offlineimap] to fetch my email on my local HD (and [process them with mu4e][mu4e]) and it is not compatible with Python 3.5, sigh.
 Maybe I should just switch to [mbsync][mbsync] or [imapfw][imapfw], which might replace offlineimap at some point.